Nihil-istic/crycript/README.md

 To see usage information

-# How to uninstall it on linux?
+# How to uninstall on linux?

 ## 1 Give executable permissions to the uninstaller